laserbeamfoam/SimToPC/examples/measure/README.md

 For each `test_case_i` directory, the following outputs are produced:

-- A **track continuity flag**, stored directly in the case directory.
+- a track continuity flag, stored directly in the case directory,
-- **Per-cross-section characterisation data** (W, H, D, porosity), stored as CSV files in the case directory.
+- per-cross-section characterisation data (W, H, D, porosity), stored as CSV files in the case directory,
-- **Diagnostic plots** illustrating the spatial variation of the extracted metrics along the scan path.
+- diagnostic plots illustrating the spatial variation of the extracted metrics along the scan path.

-The diagnostic plots are stored in a subdirectory named:
+The diagnostic plots are stored in the directory:

-`images_full_meltpool`
+    images_full_meltpool

-located within each `test_case_i` directory.
+located within each `test_case_i` directory,

-These outputs correspond directly to the quantities reported and analysed in the associated publication and are suitable for downstream statistical analysis and machine learning workflows.

 ---